ARM-software/psa-arch-tests/secure-debug/docs/test_failure_analysis.md

 # Test failure analysis document
 -----------------------------------------------------

-This file contains list of failures identified when testing the release of Alpha1 quality ADAC Test suite.
+This file contains list of failures identified when testing the release of Beta quality ADAC Test suite.
 PSA-ADAC repository commit Hash - e91ebc4c06351e860b5c50dbdc2901a8260979a1
-along with the patch file adac_ats_alpha1.patch
+along with the patch file psa_adac_ats.patch
 The reason for each failing test is listed here in this file.

 ## Known Failures